 Do you believe in the fact that food can make or break a journey to a foreign destination?
 Well at least we do, and a big part of this reason is due to our upbringing in Kolkata, India.
 But this isn’t about our hometown 🙂 Because it is a nation traditionally rooted in agriculture, a meal in Peru can satiate every sort of palate.

-Which is why, while crafting our itinerary for Peru with the tremendous team of Responsible Travel Peru, we wanted to throw in some culinary experiences.
+This is why, while planning our itinerary for Peru with the tremendous team of Responsible Travel Peru, we wanted to throw in some culinary experiences that involved Peruvian vegetarian food.
 Upon return, we can confidently say that Peru is a rich country for foodies.
 More than 2000 varieties of potatoes, beer made from purple corn, juice made from wild tomatoes- there are so many new flavors to discover!
-Though Peru is a meat-loving country, meals are a sensory overload even for vegetarians.
+Though the country is primarily meat-loving, vegetarian food in Peru is surprisingly varied and delicious.

 Peru’s culinary marvels:

 They have a restaurant which I can certify is exquisite.
-On the Christmas eve, we were treated to a seven-course dinner paired with drinks.
-A salad coming from its own farm will taste better and we had our first taste of Peruvian style tamales too.
+On Christmas eve, we were treated to a seven-course dinner paired with drinks.
+A salad coming from its farm will taste better and we had our first taste of Peruvian-style tamales too.
 I will let some pictures do the talking 😀

 Bonus Tip: The hotel’s location next to Ollantaytambo train station makes the train travel to Aguas Calientes a piece of cake.
 We stored extra luggage with them at no cost and picked it on the way back.

 Such a meal is highly recommended plus you know your tourist dollars are going directly to help the locals.
+Every Peru food guide will include fine dining restaurants, but this is where the real taste of their cuisine lies.
 PS: more photos of this meal on our previous blog.

 We visited local families of the Chumpe community where we learned about their age-old traditions of textile weaving.
 During the visit, they welcomed us with their traditional lunch.
-It started with potato soup (never had this before!), main entrée consisting of quinoa (Peru’s favorite grain) and sauteed cauliflower.
+It started with potato soup (never had this before, and Peruvian potatoes are delicious!), main entrée consisting of quinoa (Peru’s favorite grain), and sauteed cauliflower.
 We were getting used to having coca tea served post every meal.
 Here, we also had a chance to taste the chulco tea, made with another kind of leaf.
 Chulco tea is served cold.

 Again highly recommended plus it is deeply humbling to be welcomed by members of a small community.

 Refugio Amazonas has become a popular choice to stay and explore Tambopata region of Amazon basin.
 While the weather and wildlife viewing requires a generous dose of luck, the three meals served here do not.
 The unique yet rich produce of the Amazon basin is best put to use in the kitchen here.
 During our four days stay, there wasn’t a single meal that did not surprise us.
 Each morning, we tasted a new seasonal juice made with local fruits.
-Lunches and dinners were wholesome and included creative uses of vegetables in different forms as soups, grills, and curries.
-Dessert was my favorite course (passionfruit cheesecake anyone?).
+Lunches and dinners were wholesome and included vegetables in different and might I add, used very creatively in the forms of soups, grills, and curries.
+Peruvian desserts were my favorite course (passionfruit cheesecake anyone?).

 Plus being in the Amazon, how could we miss an opportunity to visit a local farm!
 Our guide introduced us to many known and unknown varieties of crops.
 Special mention goes to white cacao which is used by artisan chocolate makers worldwide.

 End your trip with a bang in the foodie capital of South America.
-Lima has numerous fine dining options but two which were really known to us were Central (thanks to Chef’s Table) and IK.
+Our Peru vegetarian food guide would be incomplete without this recommendation.
+Lima has numerous fine dining options but two of which were known to us were Central (thanks to Chef’s Table) and IK.
 We opted for the latter and let me just say that we could not have ended the year in any other way.
 The chef rolled out dishes ranging from Andean mushrooms with a fungal sphere to white chocolate in the disguised form of a stone.
 What was particularly fun was the vegetarian representations of meat dishes (roasted carrots shaped like an oyster for example).

 Do yourself a favor by having a meal here. #youarewelcome

-- In our first blog on Peru, we had recommended staying at least for a night in Aguas Calientes when visiting Machu Picchu.
+- In our first blog on Peru, we had recommended staying at least a night in Aguas Calientes when visiting Machu Picchu.
 Our choice was Rupa Wasi Lodge and we dined at the adjoining Tree House restaurant.
 As a rule of thumb, everything is notably expensive in this town compared to Cusco.
-The meal at Tree House was really good and definitely opt for their killer fresh juices, irrespective of the time of the day.
+The meal at Tree House was really good and be sure to opt for their killer fresh juices, irrespective of the time of the day.

 If you’ve made it all the way, thank you!
 I really hope this has fueled your desire (and appetite) to visit Peru.
 I realize we have barely scratched the surface with so much more to see and eat.
 Which is why if you have been there, do share in the comments if you have anything to add or recommend, especially for vegetarians.